 The second method we use is sight fishing.
 In my opinion, this might be one of the most enjoyable fishing experiences there is.
 Our captain will drive you around looking for floating debris in the water, such as grass or wood.
 The Tripletail will be lying underneath the debris, and you will then cast a shrimp near them and literally watch them swim over and eat your shrimp.
 It’s pretty exciting to watch it all unfold when you’re charter fishing in Port Canaveral.

 Tripletail fishing is done close to shore, usually within 1-4 miles.
-So it’s a short ride out with Anglers Envy Charter Fishing, so you get plenty of fishing time.
-Tripletail fishing usually is the best in the winter time up until April, at which time Tripletail become more spread out across the warm coastal waters.
+It’s a short ride out with Anglers Envy Charter Fishing, so you get plenty of fishing time.
+Tripletail fishing usually is the best in the winter time up until April, at which time Tripletail become more spread out across warm coastal waters.

 As far as eating quality, these fish are excellent.
 Anglers Envy Charters recommends just seasoning and sauté in a little bit of butter and enjoying.
 The Tripletail is a light and delicate fish, and its flavor shines through when it’s not overpowered by other flavors competing for your palate’s attention.

 Tripletail itself is not a particularly pleasant fish to look at, but like the monkfish or the wolffish, its taste more than makes up for its looks.
 The Tripletail gets its name from the extended dorsal and lower back fins, which make the fish appear to have three tails.
 It’s commonly found in warmer coastal waters in both the Atlantic and the Pacific Ocean.
 It’s been sighted as far north as Massachusetts.
 This is a rarity, though, because Tripletail prefers not to stray too far away from the warm waters of the Southeast and the Caribbean.